Decentralised-Autonomous-Institutions/Chiti/README.md

 There are two main aspects of protocols according to [Olivia Steiert](https://summerofprotocols.com/research/protocols-in-emergency-time),
 * **Simultaneous enablement & restraint**: Protocols enable certain behaviours while restraining others.
 For example, the protocol of driving on the right side of the road enables the smooth flow of traffic while restraining the chaos that would ensue if everyone drove on the side of the road they wanted to.
-* Inherent temporality: Protocols exist within the "realm of time".
+* **Inherent temporality**: Protocols exist within the "realm of time".
 They are intinsically process oriented.

 Protocols can evolve over time through feedback.
 Protocols inflict certain behaviours in people that cannot be guessed during its inception.
 Understanding these behaviours and adopting changes to the protocol can help a community/organisation to achieve its goals more efficiently.
 In a way, its a form of self-organisation.